mad-lab-fau/mad-gui/docs/customization.rst

 #######################################################

 In the GIF you can see what the rough steps are.
-You can find a detailed step-by-step explanation below.
+You can find a more **detailed step-by-step explanation below the GIF**.

 .. image:: _static/gifs/importer.gif
     :alt: Workflow for implementing an importer

-If the user presses the `Load data` button in the GUI, a `LoadDataWindow <https://github.com/mad-lab-fau/mad-gui/blob/main/mad_gui/components/dialogs/plugin_selection/load_data_dialog.py#L40>`_ will pop up, as shown in the GIF and our `exemplary video about loading data <https://youtu.be/akxcuFOesC8>`_.
+If the user presses the `Load data` button in the GUI, a window for selecting the importer and data to be loaded will pop up, as shown in the GIF and our `exemplary video about loading data <https://youtu.be/akxcuFOesC8>`_.
-In there, the user can select one of the importers that were passed to the GUI at startup by selecting it in a dropdown.
+The user can select one of the importers that were passed to the GUI at startup by selecting it in a dropdown.

 After the user presses `Start processing`, the path to the selected file will be passed to the selected loader's `load_sensor_data` method.